paladin-bladesmith/sdk/README.md

 - `wallet`: A wallet adapter with `publicKey` and `sendTransaction` properties
 - `connection`: A Solana Connection instance
+- `lockupForPubkey`: The public key to lock PAL tokens for
 - `amount`: Number of tokens to lock (in tokens, not raw units)

 #### Returns